linschris/git-tutorial/README.md

 ### To begin, there are mainly 2 ways to initalize or start a Git repository.

-1. (__*Recommended*__) Creating a Github repository on your Github account, and cloning it onto your local machine.
+1. (__*Recommended*__) Creating a Github repository on your Github account, and cloning it onto your local machine using `git clone {url}`.
+Afterward, you can add/commit files as usual.
-2. Initalizing a Git repository on your local machine, creating a Github repository, and setting the origin (or where you push the code) to be the Github repository's URL.
+2. Initalizing a Git repository on your local machine, creating a Github repository, adding files, and setting the origin (or where you push the code) to be the Github repository's URL.
     * Given, this is a Git __Command Line__ Tutorial, my tutorial will cover this way.
+    * This method is better if you're already started progress on your project in your local machine.

 ## Setting Up The Git Repository